 The results of earlier medical tests

-The tests listed below may be used to diagnose craniopharyngioma.
-This list describes options for diagnosing craniopharyngioma.
-Not all tests listed below will be used for every child.
+There are many tests used for diagnosing craniopharyngioma.
+Not all tests described here will be used for every child.

 Physical examination.
-The doctor will examine your child’s head and body and ask questions about the symptoms he or she is experiencing and his/her medical history.
+The doctor will examine your child’s head and body and ask questions about the symptoms they are experiencing and their medical history.
 This may include tests to check your child’s vision, growth and development, and brain function.

 Blood and/or urine tests.
 The doctor may recommend different blood tests, including tests that measure the levels of certain hormones.
 If your child has excessive thirst and increased urination, the doctor may recommend tests to check how well the kidneys are working.

 Biopsy.
 A biopsy is the removal and examination of part or all of the tumor.
 For craniopharyngioma, a neurosurgeon may remove a piece of the tumor or the entire tumor during an operation.
-A neurosurgeon is a doctor who specializes in CNS surgery.
-Then, a pathologist examines the tissue removed under a microscope to make a diagnosis.
+A neurosurgeon is a doctor who specializes in central nervous system (CNS) surgery.
+Then, a pathologist examines the tissue removed during the surgery under a microscope to make a diagnosis.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A neuropathologist is a pathologist who specializes in CNS tissues and diseases.
 Usually, the neurosurgeon will try to safely remove as much of the tumor as possible while limiting damage to the brain (see Types of Treatment).

-Results of the physical examination and blood tests may suggest that imaging tests are needed to look for craniopharyngioma.
+Results of the physical examination and blood and/or urine tests may suggest that imaging tests are needed to look for craniopharyngioma.
 Imaging tests show pictures of the inside of the body.
 There are 2 main types of imaging tests used to find craniopharyngioma.

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the brain using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows abnormalities, including tumors.
 Sometimes, a special dye called a contrast medium is given during the scan to provide better detail.
 This dye is injected into a patient’s vein.